ZmnSCPxj/clboss/README.md

 * `channel_candidates` - An array of nodes that we plan to eventually build channels to in the future, if we ever get onchain funds.
-  `score` only reaches up to 24 and saturates.
+  `onlineness` only reaches up to 24 and saturates.
   Candidates are generally scored by the uptime they appear to have (CLBOSS tries to `connect` to them).
 * `internet` - Whether CLBOSS thinks we are online or offline